nathanbehailuz/nathanbehailuz/README.md

 # Hello World!

-My name is Nathan, a rising senior at New York University, majoring in Computer Science with minors in Applied Mathematics.
-I currently work as a Machine Learning Research Assistant at the [Center for Responsible AI](airesponsibly.net) at NYU under Professor [Julia Stoyanovich] (https://engineering.nyu.edu/faculty/julia-stoyanovich), where I research multi-group intersectional fairness in classification problems.
-This includes implementing and evaluating fairness-aware algorithms, designing experiments, refining models, and analyzing fairness thresholds and regions.
+I'm Nathan, a rising senior at New York University majoring in Computer Science, with minors in Applied Mathematics.
+I currently serve as a Machine Learning Research Assistant at the [Center for Responsible AI](https://airesponsibly.net) under Professor [Julia Stoyanovich](https://engineering.nyu.edu/faculty/julia-stoyanovich), where I focus on multi-group intersectional fairness in classification problems.
+My work includes implementing and evaluating fairness-aware algorithms, designing experiments, refining predictive models, and analyzing fairness thresholds and regions.

-I am also working as a Big Data research assistant under the guidance of Professor Gabriel-Kohler Derrick at NYU and Professor Jeremy Bowels at University College London.
-Our work involves extracting precolonial Ireland data from 40,000 pages using OCR, followed by post-processing and data analysis.
+In parallel, I work as a Big Data Research Assistant with Professor Gabriel-Kohler Derrick at NYU and Professor Jeremy Bowels at University College London.
+This project involves extracting structured data from over 40,000 pages of historical records on precolonial Ireland using OCR, followed by extensive post-processing and socio-economic analysis.

 ## Skills and Interests